snowplow/marketing-attribution-accelerator/content/tracking/tracking_2.md

 - Heartbeats (Page Pings)
 - Link clicks
 - HTML form actions

+In this section we will focus on tracking **page views** and **transactions** which are the bare minimum to run the fractribution package.

 {{< tabs groupId="select_js" >}}
 {{% tab name="JavaScript API" %}}